malengatiger/malengatiger/README.md

 I enjoy building business solutions on Google's Cloud Platform.
-I like to sling microservices, databases, data pipelines and data warehouses to construct good apps and feed machine learning systems!
+I like to sling microservices, databases, data pipelines and data warehouses to design and construct good apps and feed machine learning systems!

 ## My skills and experience include the following:
 1. Java